IEEEBerkeley/hope-www/labs/charger/schematic.rst

 - Green LED indicating that the charger is connected to a powered DC outlet

-- (optional) Other functionality like protection circuitry as mentioned in `The Big Picture`_
+- At least one form of protection circuitry as mentioned in `The Big Picture`_.
+More on this later in the lab.

 - Minimum cost